How to Get from Hoi An to Hué ? Bus, train, car, motorcycle

 My Opinion

-If you’re on a tight budget, I recommend the train, especially since the route is one of the most beautiful in Vietnam.
+If you’re traveling on a tighter budget, the train remains an excellent option, especially since the route between Da Nang and Hue is one of the most scenic in Vietnam.